JesseKartabani/CS50/Week6/README.md

 ### ***Specification***

-- Write, in a file called hello.py in ~/pset6/hello, a program that prompts a user for their name, and then prints hello, so-and-so, where so-and-so is their provided name, exactly as you did in Lab 1, except that your program this time should be written in Python.
+- Write, in a file called `hello.py` in `~/pset6/hello`, a program that prompts a user for their name, and then prints `hello, so-and-so`, where `so-and-so` is their provided name, exactly as you did in Lab 1, except that your program this time should be written in Python.

 # Mario.py